mahsa199170/Subscription-Tracker_API/README.md

 #Automated Workflow🤖

-The automation workflow begins when a user creates or submits a new subscription.
+The automation workflow begins when a user creates a new subscription.
 The system automatically schedules background tasks, such as sending email reminders before subscription deadlines.
 This ensures users stay informed and never miss a renewal.

 Advanced Security